 By Max Haring, Head of Library Academic Support, University Library

 Colleagues from across the UvA will showcase the work they are doing with the help of data science.

 By Suzy Moat, Professor of Behavioural Science and Co-director, Data Science Lab at Warwick Business School

-Four workshops will showcase the latest research being enhanced by data science across the UvA.
+Two workshops will showcase the latest research being enhanced by data science across the UvA.
 The workshops are open to all UvA PhD students and employees.
 Lunch will be included.
-These will be ticketed events so watch out for more news soon to join us.
+There are limited places available for the workshops so register now!

 In recent years, network analysis has been applied to identify and analyse patterns of statistical association in multivariate psychological data.
 In these approaches, network nodes represent variables in a dataset, and edges represent pairwise conditional associations between variables in the data, while conditioning on the remaining variables.
 This workshop provides an anatomy of these techniques, describes the current state of the art, and demonstrates the use of these techniques in the open statistics JASP software developed at the UvA.